 Preserving or Transplanting Heritage Trees

-37. Maret has worked with DDOT’s Assistant Directory for the Urban Forestry Division over the past year to develop a plan to preserve the most significant viable trees on ECC’s property.
+40. Maret has worked with DDOT’s Assistant Director for the Urban Forestry Division over the past year to develop a plan to preserve the most significant viable trees on ECC’s property.
 Because of the Assistant Director’s recognized expertise and experience, the Commission asked him to attend its February 16, 2022 special public meeting to describe Maret plans and to answer the Commission’s questions.
 The Commission also reviewed Maret’s Tree Preservation Plan and its Tree Transplant Plan.

-38. Many of the trees currently on the ECC field are in poor condition, and the Assistant Director told the Commission that 13 heritage trees — those greater than 100 inches in circumference — were in such poor condition they present a safety hazard.
+41. Many of the trees currently on the ECC field are in poor condition, and the Assistant Director told the Commission that 13 heritage trees — those greater than 100 inches in circumference — were in such poor condition they present a safety hazard.
 These trees could not be preserved or transplanted and will need to be removed.
 Of the remaining six heritage trees, Maret plans to relocate four trees and proposes steps to preserve the other two in place.
 The Assistant Director said that Maret has a significant incentive to ensure that transplants are successful because it will be subject to a minimum fine of $30,000, if the trees do not survive for at least three years following transplant.
 He said that Maret is working with an experienced tree transplant company that has successfully moved similar large trees (e.g., at the former Fannie Mae headquarters on Wisconsin Avenue, NW), and they have prepared a plan.
 Moreover, the Urban Forestry Division will monitor the transplant procedure and the follow up care of the trees.
 Finally, the Assistant Director said that the preservation plan reasonably protects the other two heritage trees that will remain in place.